pysys-test/pysys-test/README.rst

 Installation
 ============

-PySys can be installed into Python 3.8 (recommended), 3.7/3.6/3.5 or Python 2.7 (though note that Python 2.7 will soon be out of support from the Python team).
+PySys can be installed into Python 3.8 (recommended), 3.5/3.6/3.7 or Python 2.7 (though note that Python 2.7 itself is out of support from the Python team so is not recommended).

 The best way to install PySys is using the standard ``pip`` installer which downloads and install the binary package for the current PySys